Siuumanth/Asobi/Asobi-notes/3-middlewares.md

 So, the **Access Token** provides short-term authentication for quick access to resources, while the **Refresh Token** allows for seamless session continuation by providing a new Access Token when the old one expires.
 This separation minimizes security risks and reduces the need for constant re-authentication, enhancing both efficiency and protection.

+ **JWT** (JSON Web Token) is a standardized format for securely transmitting information between a client and a server.
+It's not a type of token itself but a way to structure and encode the data within **Access Tokens** and **Refresh Tokens**.

 Together, these tokens provide a secure and scalable way to manage user authentication in modern web applications.

 ---